 \subsection{Overview}

-As illustrated in Fig.~\ref{pipeline}, the SCC-Loc framework presents a cohesive coarse-to-fine paradigm.
-By sharing the DINOv2~\cite{oquab2023dinov2} backbone of the MINIMA$_{\text{RoMa}}$~\cite{ren2025minima} matcher across global retrieval and dense matching, it efficiently bridges the thermal-visible gap without redundant memory overhead.
+As illustrated in Fig.~\ref{pipeline}, SCC-Loc follows a cohesive coarse-to-fine pipeline.
+By sharing the DINOv2~\cite{oquab2023dinov2} backbone of the MINIMA$_{\text{RoMa}}$~\cite{ren2025minima} matcher across global retrieval and dense matching, it efficiently mitigates the thermal-visible modality gap without redundant memory overhead.
 First, the Semantic-Guided Viewport Alignment (SGVA) module corrects spatial quantization bias by aligning the viewport center via the UAV's global [CLS] token.
 Next, the aligned patches undergo dense matching, where the Cascaded Spatial-Adaptive Texture-Structure Filtering (C-SATSF) acts as a hierarchical sieve to distill dependable correspondences and reject massive cross-modal outliers.
-Finally, to evade the “low residual, high drift” trap induced by visual decoys, the Consensus-Driven Reliability-Aware Position Selection (CD-RAPS) utilizes physically constrained non-linear optimization, multi-dimensional reliability evaluation, and geographic consensus to robustly deduce the final optimal position.
+Finally, to avoid the ``low residual, high drift'' trap induced by visual decoys, the Consensus-Driven Reliability-Aware Position Selection (CD-RAPS) utilizes physically constrained non-linear optimization, multi-dimensional reliability evaluation, and geographic consensus to robustly determine the final position.